 “Highlights include Pat Swearingen who almost single-handedly steals the show as hilariously over-the-top TV host Caesar.”-Bestnewyorkcomedy.com

-For almost 8 years the Peoples Improv Theater (New York, NY) has been home.
+For 10 years the Peoples Improv Theater (New York, NY) has been home.

-Sean received his BFA from the University of Memphis, where as a guest artist has taught a 10 day crash course in writing and producing Sketch Comedy.
+Sean received his BFA from the University of Memphis, where he teaches as a guest artist.

-He is a director and producer for Old School Sketch Show! the longest running sketch show at The Peoples Improv Theater – with a rotating cast of New York’s best comedians.
+He is a director and producer for Old School Sketch Show! one of the longest running sketch shows in New York – with a rotating cast of New York’s best comedians.

-also as an artistic team member of The Pit, Sean’s focus is original Pit Programming like 2 Min Drill!
-Tv Sketch Show Audition Show, Unfinished Business, Free POC Series, and Duel with founder of The Pit and Ali Farahnakian.
+Also as an artistic team member of The PIT, Sean’s focus is original Pit Programming like 2 Min Drill!
+Tv Sketch Show Audition Show, Unfinished Business, Free POC Series, Wolfs Lair, Characters, Characters, Characters!
+PITizens Showcase, Fresh Faces and Duel with founder of The PIT and Ali Farahnakian.

 Director credits include, resident Sketch House Team – RunDMV.
-Guest Director of Road Pizza, Old School Sketch Show, TreeHaus: A Latent Coming of Age Story, and Virginian Brides.
+Guest Director of Road Pizza, Old School Sketch Show, TreeHaus: A Latent Coming of Age Story, Virginian Brides, and Back Door BBQ.

 Sean also has developed and promoted new material for, Timmy Barron (Chicago, IL @timmyhartbarron), PitTv, Jen Clark’s Mein Kunt Kult and BoomShot Productions (New York, Ny, Nashville, Tn).

 He is a founding member of improv and sketch groups Vivian Delano, OSSS B-Sides, Food Fight, Caldwell & Taylor, Blonde Roast, and RunDMV.